rdevries-thoughtworks/leap_se/pages/docs/platform/guide/keys-and-certificates.md

 There are two types of client certificates: limited and unlimited.
 A client using a limited cert will have its bandwidth limited to the rate specified by `provider.service.bandwidth_limit` (in Bytes per second).
 An unlimited cert is given to the user if they authenticate and the user's service level matches one configured in `provider.service.levels` without bandwidth limits.
 Otherwise, the user is given a limited client cert.

-Commercial certificates
+Signed certificates
 -----------------------------------

-We strongly recommend that you use a commercial signed server certificate for your primary domain (in other words, a certificate with a common name matching whatever you have configured for `provider.domain`).
+We strongly recommend that the primary domain for your provider has a certificate signed by a "trusted CA" (e.g. A Certificate Authority that is trusted by the web browsers and in the Debian `ca-certificates` package).
 This provides several benefits:

 1. When users visit your website, they don't get a scary notice that something is wrong.
 2. When a user runs the LEAP client, selecting your service provider will not cause a warning message.
 3. When other providers first discover your provider, they are more likely to trust your provider key if it is fetched over a commercially verified link.

-The LEAP platform is designed so that it assumes you are using a commercial cert for the primary domain of your provider, but all other servers are assumed to use non-commercial certs signed by the Server CA you create.
+The LEAP platform is designed so that it assumes you are using a certificate signed by a "trusted CA" for the primary domain of your provider, but all other servers are assumed to use certs signed by the Server CA you create.

 To generate a CSR, run:

-    leap cert csr
+    leap cert csr [DOMAIN]

-This command will generate the CSR and private key matching `provider.domain` (you can change the domain with `--domain=DOMAIN` switch).
-It also generates a server certificate signed with the Server CA. You should delete this certificate and replace it with a real one once it is created by your commercial CA.
+This command will generate the CSR and private key matching `provider.domain` or use DOMAIN.
+It also generates a server certificate signed with the Server CA. You should delete this certificate and replace it with a real one you get back from a "trusted CA".

 The related commercial cert files are:

     files/
       cert/
-        domain.org.crt    # Server certificate for domain.org, obtained by commercial CA. domain.org.csr    # Certificate signing request
+        domain.org.crt    # Server certificate for domain.org, obtained from
+                          # the trusted CA (this file is initially signed with
+                          # the Server CA, but you should replace it).
-        domain.org.key    # Private key for you certificate commercial_ca.crt # The CA cert obtained from the commercial CA.
+        domain.org.csr    # Certificate signing request (PEM format) domain.org.key    # Private key for you certificate (PEM format) commercial_ca.crt # DEPRECATED: The certificate chain obtained from
+                          # the trusted CA (PEM format)

 The private key file is extremely sensitive and care should be taken with its provenance.

-If your commercial CA has a chained CA cert, you should be OK if you just put the **last** cert in the chain into the `commercial_ca.crt` file.
-This only works if the other CAs in the chain have certs in the debian package `ca-certificates`, which is the case for almost all CAs.
+A few notes on the certificate chain:

+* A certificate is basically just a key signed by another key.
+In x.509, the signing key might be signed by yet another key, and so on, all the way to a 'root' key.
+It is the root key that a browser trusts or is in the Debian `ca-certificates` package.
+The chain is the set of all the keys from the root to the end certificate.
+* For TLS, both the server and the client need the full chain from the certificate to the CA's root.
+* The full chain should be appended in the file `domain.org.crt` after the server certificate.
+The chain can also live in `commercial_ca.crt`, but this is deprecated.

 If you want to add additional fields to the CSR, like country, city, or locality, you can configure these values in provider.json like so: